DeaconSeals/engr-1110/docs/term/2025-spring/announcements/welcome.md

 you for a deeper dive into these topics later in your curriculum.

 ENGR 1110 is a combined lecture/lab course that meets for 50 minutes each week in lecture and for 150 minutes each week in lab.
-Lecture meets from 9:00 AM - 9:50 AM Mondays in Foy 258, and labs meet from either 10:00 AM - 10:50 AM MWF or 11:00 AM - 11:50 AM MWF in a computer lab assigned to your particular course section.
+Lecture meets from 8:00 AM - 8:50 AM Mondays in Shelby 1103, and labs meet from 9:00 AM - 9:50 AM MWF in a computer lab assigned to your particular course section.
 There are multiple sections of the course, and they meet together for lecture and separately for lab.

-The **labs** don't meet the first week of classes, so the first lab meeting will be **Monday, August 26**.
+The **labs** don't meet the first week of classes, so the first lab meeting will be **Monday, January 20**.

-See you in lecture Monday, August 19, and War Eagle!
+See you in lecture Monday, January 13, and War Eagle!

 > Deacon Seals
 > Instructor of Record